Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 THE PEACEMAKER

-A weekend workshop 2024
+A weekend workshop 2025

 The main inspiration of this workshop derives from a book written by Jean Houston and Peggy Rubin titled “Manual for the Peacemaker: An Iroquois Legend to Heal Self and Society”.
 The workshop is intended to enable the participants to experience together the transformational power of one of the greatest stories ever told, The participants will enter the story of Deganawidah and Hiawatha, following the stages of their creation of a New Peace and a New Mind.
 This radical change in consciousness opened to a new order of health, justice, and sacred power.
-Deganawidah was a bringer of peace, a creator of community, and a changer of his world.
-By entering the story, the participants will experience their own potential for renewing both self and society.

 There will be art and craft supplies used in the exercises, as well as drums, flutes, and rattles.
 The setting is treated as Sacred Space.
 Handouts of the relevant material will be provided to the participants before each session.
 Journaling will also be employed by the participants.
 To participate in the story of Deganawidah and Hiawatha is to experience the possibility of the creation of the possible human and the possible society, and to learn some of the steps and procedures that we, too, can use to make this dream a manifest reality.

-Dean of Students Ubiquity University
+Dean of Students of Ubiquity University

 Psychological and Educational Consultant